shashihacks/insider1_sol/task3/solutions.md

 - DNS forwarders sinmply forward from one server to another server, rather than addressing the query.

-- DNS server are configured to forward request(Most cases) for all the addresses that are not within the network to a dedicated server/forwarder.
-FOr Eg: forwarding a request to `8.8.8.8` or trusted DNS, when an internal IP is trying connect to external domain.
+- DNS server are configured to forward request(Most cases) for all the addresses that are not within the network to a dedicated `server/forwarder`.
+For Eg: forwarding a request to `8.8.8.8` or any other trusted DNS, when an internal IP is trying connect to external domain.

 **Security Gains:**
 - If requests are forwarded to known servers, and not to local Internet Service Provider (ISP).
 Benefits are increased performance and security from phishing, malware, botnets, and targeted online attacks.
 As the resolve process is trusted, clients can be sure of not being tricked with fake domains.

-# Need to edit following

 __6.4 Explain in detail what a zone transfer is?
 Why is it needed?
 What is the difference between a zone transfer and a zone replication?__